sibelephant/sibelephant/README.md

 # Ibrahim Khalid
 ### Software Engineer | Full-Stack Developer | QA Automation

-Dedicated Software Engineer with experience building and testing full-stack applications across web and mobile.
+Dedicated Software Engineer with experience in building and testing full-stack applications across web and mobile.
 I specialize in creating responsive user interfaces with React/Next.js and engineering scalable, secure backend services using Go and Node.js.

 ---